Joint MSPAS/MPH Program

 Applications are processed through the Central Application Service for Physician Assistants (CASPA).
 Our application cycle runs from the spring to the late fall.
 Approximately 6% of applicants are accepted to the program.
 More information on profiles of successful candidates can be found on the Admissions Department's FAQ page.

 Please visit our Essential Program Information page for specific information about the program.
-Graduate performance on the National Certification Exam (PANCE) can be found on that page; the five-year report from the NCCPA covering 2010-2014 can also be accessed here.
-The report covering 2011-2015 will be available in early 2016.
+Graduate performance on the National Certification Exam (PANCE) can be found there, including the five-year report from the NCCPA.

 Information Sessions are over for 2020.
 The Information Sessions will resume in spring 2021; dates will be announced by March.
 You will be able to RSVP for these free sessions on this page.

 These information sessions give participants a chance to become familiar with our program, the PA profession, and the importance of the unique blend of degrees that we offer.
 In these sessions, you will benefit from a knowledgeable representative of the program answering your questions directly.
 It's not just future PAs who attend: People have brought friends, significant others, siblings, parents, and children.
 Everyone's questions are welcome!

 In the meantime, the Admissions Department holds weekly sessions to answer your application questions: please visit their Touro Talks web page for more information.

 The Class of 2020 has a 96% first-time pass rate at this time.
 Two of the 47 graduates of the Class of 2020 have not yet taken the PANCE.
 Of the 47 who have taken the PANCE, 45 passed on the first try.